Other names: Ambystoma tremblayi, Ambystoma nothagenes

 Current Status & Protection

-Neither the Committee on the Status of Species at Risk in Ontario nor the Committee on the Status of Endangered Wildlife Canada has assessed the status of the blue-spotted salamander.
+Neither the Committee on the Status of Species at Risk in Ontario nor the Committee on the Status of Endangered Wildlife in Canada has assessed the status of the blue-spotted salamander.
 The species has been designated as a Specially Protected Amphibian under the Ontario Fish and Wildlife Conservation Act, which offers protection to individuals but not their habitat.
 The International Union for Conservation of Nature lists the global status of the blue-spotted salamander as Least Concern.
 The species’ status was confirmed in January 2010.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.